-You may already know that grapes can be highly toxic to dogs--but what about strawberries?
-Well, lucky for your pup, strawberries are actually healthy for canines!
+You may already know that grapes can be highly toxic to dogs — but what about strawberries?
+Well, lucky for your pup, strawberries are actually a healthy treat for canines!
 Of course, there are still some important considerations to make when feeding your dog strawberries as a treat or including them in his diet.

 Strawberries come packed with vitamins and minerals that are healthy for your puppy.
 Strawberries are mostly made of water, but also contain vitamin C, fiber, potassium, and antioxidants.